redux-definitions/redux-definitions/README.md

 `find(state: {}, params: { id: Id }): Entity`
 Returns entity that matches id parameter.

+`count(state: {}) => number`
+Returns the number of entities in the collection.

 `get(state: {}) => Normalized`
-Returns the full underlying data structure of ids and entities.
+Returns the full underlying data structure which takes the form: `{ ids, entities }` where `ids` is an array of unique `id` keys and `entities` is an `id`-based lookup map.of ids and entities.

 ## Field
-A basic value of any type.
+Field creates a simple reducer that stores any value and comes with action types that set and clear.

 ### Actions
 `set(payload: any)`